Dataset Summarization by K Principal Concepts: Related Work

+\textbf{Summarizing visual datasets.} Video or image dataset summarization is an important task that has typically been addressed by presenting several representative images.
+Video summarization typically identifies key frames that capture the main themes in the video \cite{potapov2014category,lee2012discovering,kim2014joint}.
+Image summarization have been addressed using a range of approaches, including generative modelling \cite{singh2019image}, story graphs \cite{celikkale2021generating} and multi-modal data \cite{zhu2021graph}.

+\textbf{Concept Based Learning.} Concept Bottleneck Models \cite{koh2020concept,chen2020concept,losch2019interpretability} use a network to find an intermediate set of human-specified concepts, allowing better interpretability.
+Another line of work uses language cues to localize visual objects within the image \cite{plummer2017phrase,kong2014you,wang2016structured}.
+These works aim to identify concepts within images, rather than identifying categories across the dataset.

+\textbf{Joint embedding for images and text.} A key motivation for looking into joint embedding is reducing the requirement for image annotations \cite{mori1999image} \cite{quattoni2007learning,joulin2016learning,sariyildiz2020learning}. \cite{radford2021learning} presented a new method, CLIP, that maps images and sentences into a common space.
+Our method relies on the infrastructure provided by CLIP, but does not assume the set of image names is provided.
+CLIP was recently followed by a line of similar works \cite{zhai2022lit,li2022masked,jia2021scaling}.
+As these models are rapidly developing, we use CLIP as our backbone, but results can be easily adapted to utilize any similar backbone model.

-\textbf{Uncapacitated facility location problem (UFLP)}: The UFLP problem is a long-studied task in economics, computer science, operations research and discrete optimization.
+\textbf{Uncapacitated facility location problem (UFLP).} The UFLP \cite{kuehn1963heuristic,guha1999greedy} problem is a long-studied task in economics, computer science, operations research and discrete optimization.
 It aims to open a set of facilities, so that they serve all clients at a minimal cost.
-Since its introduction in the 1960s (e.g. Kuehn \cite{kuehn1963heuristic}), it attracted many theoretical and heuristic solutions.
-It has been shown by Guha and Khuller \cite{guha1999greedy} that the metric UFLP can be solved with a constant approximation guarantee bounded by $\rho>1.463$.
 Different solutions methodologies have been applied to the task including: greedy methods \cite{arya2004local}, linear-programming with rounding \cite{shmoys1997approximation} and linear-programming primal-dual methods \cite{jain2001approximation}.
-Here, we are concerned with the Uncapcitated K-Facility Location Problem (UKFLP) \cite{cornuejols1983uncapicitated, jain2002new}, which limits the number of facilities to $K$.
-We formulate our optimization ojective as the UKFLP and use a fast, relaxed variant of the method of Arya et al. \cite{arya2004local}.
+Here, we are concerned with the Uncapacitated K-Facility Location Problem (UKFLP) \cite{cornuejols1983uncapicitated,jain2002new}, which limits the number of facilities to $K$.
+We formulate our optimization objective as the UKFLP and use a fast, relaxed variant of the Local Search method \cite{arya2004local}.